Air chief marshal: Canada

 Throughout the 20th century history of the Royal Canadian Air Force, only two officers held the rank of air chief marshal.
 They were: Lloyd Samuel Breadner (promoted 1945) and Frank Robert Miller (promoted 1961).
 The rank existed on paper until the 1968 unification of the Canadian Forces, when Army-type rank titles were adopted and the rank of air chief marshal was replaced by that of full general.
 As no serving officers held the rank in 1968, no Canadian air chief marshals were regraded to general and Miller, the then only living retired air chief marshal, retained his rank.
 When Miller died in 1997 the Canadian rank of air chief marshal effectively passed into history.
-The 21st century re-creation of the Royal Canadian Air Force has not seen the rank revived and as of 2014 there are no plans for such a change.
-Army-style rank titles continue to be used although a return to the former insignia has been enacted.
+The 21st century re-creation of the Royal Canadian Air Force did not seen the rank revived.
+Army-style rank titles continue to be used although a return to the former insignia was enacted.
 In official Canadian French usage, the rank title was maréchal en chef de l'air.

 India

 In the Indian Air Force, the Chief of Air Staff (CAS) (currently ACM Amar Preet Singh) holds the rank of Air Chief Marshal.
 The position of the CAS was upgraded from Air Marshal to Air Chief Marshal in 1966.
-The first IAF officer to hold this rank was Air Chief Marshal Arjan Singh (later promoted to the five-star rank of marshal of the Indian Air Force) who was promoted to the rank in 1966 while he served as the CAS.
+The first IAF officer to hold this rank was Air Chief Marshal Arjan Singh (later promoted to the five-star rank of Marshal of the Indian Air Force) who was promoted to the rank in 1966 while he served as the CAS.
 Post 1966, all the Indian air chiefs have held the rank.
 As of 2014, 19 Indian chiefs of the air staff have held the rank.
 In the Indian Air Force the honorary promotion of Arjan Singh to marshal of the Indian Air Force in 2002 resulted in Indian air chief marshals no longer being the most senior IAF officers until Singh's death in 2017.

+Indonesia

+Air Chief Marshal (Marsekal) is the highest rank in the Indonesian Air Force, equivalent to General in the Army and National Police, or Admiral in the Navy.
+This rank is characterized by four stars on the shoulder board.
+A higher but honorary five-star rank is Marshal of the Air Force, equivalent to General of the Army and Fleet Admiral.
+The rank of Air Chief Marshal in Indonesia is used for the positions of Chief of Staff of the Indonesian Air Force, Deputy Commander of the Indonesian National Armed Forces, or Commander of the Indonesian National Armed Forces.

 Namibia

 In the Namibian Air Force, the rank is known as chief air marshal.
+To date, no officers have reached this rank.